 Step 6: Bake the Cake

-Pour your batter into the Bundt pan, placing it on a baking sheet for stability.
-Bake for about 50 to 55 minutes, or until the cake’s surface is golden and a toothpick inserted into the center comes out clean.
-This step gets your cake baked perfectly—moist inside, with a slight crust outside.
+Pour the batter into your prepared Bundt pan, placing the pan on a baking sheet for easy handling.
+Bake in the preheated oven for 50 to 55 minutes, or until a toothpick inserted in the center comes out clean and the top turns a beautiful golden brown.

 Step 7: Cool the Cake